billsix/cprogrammingbook/doc/07-Preprocessor.rst

 anything other than the very basic features have proved to be a problem: it's hard to port them.

-The primary job of the Standard was to define the behavior of the preprocessor in line with common practice; this has been done and will not surprise anyone who was familiar with Old C.
+The primary job of the C89 Standard was to define the behavior of the preprocessor in line with common practice; this has been done and will not surprise anyone who was familiar with pre-C89.
-The Standard has gone further, amid an element of controversy, and specifies a number of additional features that were pioneered in some of the preprocessor's more popular dialects.
+The C89 Standard has gone further, amid an element of controversy, and specifies a number of additional features that were pioneered in some of the preprocessor's more popular dialects.
 The controversy results from the fact that although these features may be useful, there has never been much agreement on how to implement them.
-On the grounds that programs using these techniques were clearly non-portable already, the Standard has not worried too much about backwards compatibility in these areas.
+On the grounds that programs using these techniques were clearly non-portable already, the C89 Standard has not worried too much about backwards compatibility in these areas.
 The fact that there is now a standard for these advanced features should improve the overall portability of C programs in the